Andrew Cousins

 Practice Overview

 Mr Cousins was called to the Bar by the Honourable Society of the Middle Temple in 2017.
-Prior to this he had qualified as a solicitor in 2011, held higher rights of audience in both civil and crime, and had qualified as a Legal Executive in 2006.
+Prior to this he had qualified as a solicitor in 2011, he held higher rights of audience in both civil and crime, and had qualified as a Legal Executive in 2006.

 Notable Cases